o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

    }
    ```
    {{< note >}}
-   This function includes an if statement for if you enabled debugging for a specific frame in the **Material Editor**.
-If so, then the frame will be the frame specified instead of the frame according to the time.
-This functionality can be helpful for looking at specific frames of the animation to ensure lighting is being applied correctly.
+   The condition, `if(o_enableDebugFrame)`, occurs if you enabled debugging for a specific frame, which can be set via the **Material Editor**.
+If enabled, this function uses the specified frame instead of the current frame.
+This functionality can help ensure that lighting is correctly applied in a specific frame.
    {{< /note >}}

 3. Open `SixPointLighting_ForwardPass.azsl` to make some final edits to see the animation in action.